Hamburger Menu IconMenu Close Icon

 People who have cerebral palsy sometimes have other conditions as well.
 Here’s a list of some of those conditions commonly linked to CP.

-• Seizure disorders: Approximately 41% of children with cerebral palsy have recurring seizures and are diagnosed with a condition called epilepsy (see our article on epilepsy here).
+• Seizure disorders: Approximately 41% of children with cerebral palsy have recurring seizures and are diagnosed with a condition called epilepsy.
 Most cases of epilepsy can be effectively treated with medication.

 • Oral motor dysfunction: Children with cerebral palsy often have problems with feeding, swallowing, and drooling.
 This is due to weakened motor control and difficulty controlling the muscles in their throat and mouth.
 Speech and occupational therapy can be instrumental in lessening these symptoms.